 Cereal Partners Worldwide

 Cereal Partners Worldwide is a joint venture company between General Mills and Nestle.
 The company manufactures breakfast cereals from uncooked ingredients grown naturally.
 CPW markets cereals in more than 130 countries.
 It is headquartered in Lausanne, Switzerland and employs 4,000 people.
 CPW operates through seven different regions covering Latin America, Europe, the Middle East, Asia, and Oceania & Africa, with a strong presence in emerging markets such as Russia and Brazil.
 The company markets products under brands such as Cheerios, Fitness, Shreddies, Golden Grahams, Clusters, Golden Nuggets, Shreddies Wheat, Oats & More, Curiously Cinnamon, Cookie Crisp and Nesquik in the children’s market and the family sector.
 It offers a portfolio of over 50 brands.

 Standard Food Corporation

-Standard Foods Corporation is engaged in the production and distribution of nutrition food, edible oil, dairy products, and beverage.
-The company’s products include milk powders, oat products, adult nutrition foods, Chinese herbal healthcare products, health beverages and edible oil.
+Standard Foods Corporation is engaged in the production and distribution of nutritional food, edible oil, dairy products, and beverages.
+The company’s products include milk powders, oat products, adult nutrition foods, Chinese herbal healthcare products, health beverages, and edible oil.
 The company markets its product under the brand name Quaker.
-The company’s operations are carried out in Taiwan, China and the United States of America.
+The company’s operations are carried out in Taiwan, China, and the United States of America.
 Standard Foods operates its business in China through the name Shanghai Standard Foods Co., Ltd.

 Supermarkets/hypermarkets form the leading distribution channel in the Chinese breakfast cereals market, accounting for a 53.1% share of the total market’s value.
 Some other independent retailers account for 27.5% of the market.